Turkey Marmara – April 21-23 2019

 GALLIPOLI

-Two 30,000 strong Allied divisions landed on the north Gallipoli coast from April 25 to May 16.
+Two 30,000-strong Allied divisions landed on the north Gallipoli coast from April 25 to May 16.

 Akbas Sehitliga (Akbas Martyrs Monument).
 Shortly after getting off the ferry, we passed this Turkish cemetery/monument from WWI.
 Akbas was a hospital complex active in the war.
 1,213 soldiers died in the hospital and are buried here – 459 have gravestones and 754 are memorialized on a big wall at the back of the cemetery.
 Almost all are dated 1915 but some from 1916.

 Lone Pine Cemetery, Gallipoli.
 In the NM “The Dark Side” series, this is the largest Australian cemetery on Gallipoli – 1,160 servicemen (500 unidentified) have gravestones.
 A memorial wall commemorates 5,000 Australian and New Zealand men with no known grave who died mostly between April 25 to evacuation in December 2015, and most of those during the major offensive that started on August 8.
 On August 6, the British Navy artillery pounded Ottoman trenches (where Lone Pine is).
 The attack was intended to divert Ottoman forces from the major offensive at Sari Bay farther north.
-It was a brutal battle involving hand-to-hand combat in the trenches with revolvers, rifle and bayonet.
+It was a brutal battle involving hand-to-hand combat in the trenches with revolvers, rifles and bayonets.
 2000 Australians and 7000 Ottomans died in the next 7 months, but Lone Pine was held until the evacuation in December.
 7 Australians were awarded the Victoria Cross.

 The one-way road snakes along the ridgeline, the control of which was the objective of the land-based attack.
 The road is littered with smaller cemeteries and signs naming specific locations.
 Many trenches are still easily visible along the road.